 In-year fair access protocol

-It is only used for the in-year admission of children who are difficult to place, particularly those with challenging behaviour.
+We only use the protocol for the in-year admission of children who are difficult to place, particularly those with challenging behaviour.

 - serious criminal behaviour resulting in a conviction or a police caution

 - behaviour resulting in a permanent exclusion